Are you dreading the holidays?

 You can make up your mind to have a happy holiday, no matter what your family relationships are like.
-Decide something like, “This is the happiest Christmas or Hanukkah I’ve ever had.”
+Make a love affirmation like: “This is the happiest Christmas or Hanukkah I’ve ever had.”
 Remember to use the present tense.
 Instead of engaging in family relationship battles, as soon as it’s possible, give yourself your own fun—excuse yourself and go for a walk or make snow angels with the kids.

 Around the dinner table ask each family member to talk about favorite memories of the holiday, especially the blessings and small miracles they experienced.
 Have them share what they are most thankful for on this special day.
 Research shows that the happiest people are the ones who are grateful for what they have.

-7. Set up a positive bond when a new boy/girlfriend comes to a dinner with your family.
+Dealing with Difficult Family Tip 7.
+Set up a positive bond when a new boy/girlfriend comes to holiday dinner.

 Here’s some key family relationship advice when introducing a new love interest.
 Beforehand, tell both the family and your friend all the “good news” about each other.
 Introduce discussion topics both have interest in.
 If you are the newbie in the family, bring an incredibly thoughtful gift for the occasion, ask questions and listen a lot.
 Appreciate any and all good things about the meal, the house and the family members and remember to tell them what you enjoyed!

-A massage, a long walk-and-talk, a romantic getaway or a family trip involve giving of yourself—your time and attention, which is the most valuable gift of all.
+Give a massage, a long walk-and-talk, a romantic getaway or a family trip involve giving of yourself.
+Your time and attention, which are the most valuable gifts of all.